 Singapore has a severe problem with suffering street cats.
 An estimated 50’000 either feral (grown up on the streets) or abandoned cats are currently living on the streets.

-Unfortunately, lots of people hoard cats and refuse to sterilise them.
+Unfortunately, some people hoard cats and refuse to sterilise them.
 As you might know they multiply extremely quick.
 When the cats fall sick, they can’t afford the related costs or even if they just get too many kittens they throw them on the streets.

 Another problem are the countless backyard breeders who are making money with so-called pedigree cats they breed without license, professional knowledge and without caring for the welfare of the cats.
 They then sell them for example on Facebook under “kittens with adoption fees” or "in exchange for cat food" because actual selling without permission is prohibited.
 The biggest impact can be achieved by not supporting such cruel business and educating other people about it.